 Stop waxing, tweezing or bleaching your hair in the treatment area one month prior to your session.
 This allows the root to stay intact and gives the procedure a greater chance of success.

 On the evening prior to or morning of your procedure, shave any hair in the treatment area.
 Long hair can interfere with the laser’s effectiveness and increase irritation.
 If treatment will focus on the legs, your legs should be shaved in preparation for your procedure, preferably the night before your appointment.

-It’s OK to use deodorant as your esthetician will degrease the treatment area before the procedure.
+It’s OK to use deodorant as your aesthetician will degrease the treatment area before the procedure.
 Wear comfortable, loose-fitting clothes that allow your skin to breathe and relax after treatment.

 What to Expect During the Procedure

-When you come in for your appointment, your esthetician will take you to the treatment room and give you a set of googles to protect your eyes.
-Then, they’ll test a small patch of skin to make sure there are no negative reactions and help them adjust the strength of the laser.
+When you come in for your laser hair removal appointment at our Mishawaka clinic, your aesthetician will take you to the treatment room and give you a set of googles to protect your eyes.
+They may need to test a small patch of skin to make sure there are no negative reactions and help them adjust the strength of the laser.

-When it’s time to start, your esthetician will apply cool ultrasound gel to the treatment area.
+When it’s time to start, your aesthetician will apply cool ultrasound gel to the treatment area.
 They will attach a cooling device to the laser to keep your skin from getting uncomfortably hot.